South Vermillion High School

 South Vermillion High School is a public high school in Clinton, Indiana serving students in grades 9 through 12.
 It was created in 1977 as the building replaced Clinton High School.
 As of 2017, the school has an enrollment of approximately 546 students.

+Governance

-SVHS is one of two high schools in Vermillion County (the other being North Vermillion High School in Cayuga).
+South Vermillion is one of two high schools in Vermillion County (the other being North Vermillion High School in Cayuga).
 South Vermillion High School is also the only secondary institution under the administration of the South Vermillion School Corporation.
-That district includes the municipalities of Clinton, Dana, Fairview Park, and Universal, and the census-designated places of Blanford and St. Bernice.
+The school district includes the municipalities of Clinton, Dana, Fairview Park, and Universal, and the census-designated places of Blanford and St. Bernice.

 Campus

 The school is located on the north side of Clinton.
-South Vermillion's football field is named after its coach Brent Anderson.
-Also its softball and baseball field is located next to the stadium.
-SVHS Gym has a Capacity of 2,900.
+The school's football field was named after former coach, Brent Anderson, on October 4, 2013.
+Its softball and baseball field is located next to the stadium.
+The Gym has a capacity of 2,900.

-Curriculum

-The Wildcats have a spell bowl team, a math bowl team, and many other academic teams.
-Their spell bowl team has been to state on several occasions most recently in the 2015–16 school year.
-Their Quiz Bowl won the final W.I.C competition on February 2, 2016.
-South Vermillion also offers a variety of AP classes, and duel credit classes.

-Athletics
+Sport and extracurricular activities

 South Vermillion participates in sports under IHSAA regulations and in IHSAA state rankings and tournaments.
 It is a member of the Wabash River Conference.